AlekseyUsov/packer/README.md

 You might want to change installation and base repository's urls, as well as timezone, in `kickstart/centos7-ks.cfg` based on your location.

 # Compatibility
-Tested with Packer v1.0.4 and Vagrant v1.9.{7,8} on Debian GNU/Linux 9.
+Tested with all combinations of the following versions of Packer, Vagrant, and Linux flavors:
+Packer:
+* 1.0.4

+Vagrant:
+* 1.9.7
+* 1.9.8

+Linux:
+* Debian GNU/Linux 9
+* Fedora 26
+* Linux Mint 18.2.